FPGA Stuff

 CPU Soft Cores

 With the larger fabric FPGAs, if you are so inclined, it is possible to include one or more soft core CPUs.
-Xilinx offers the 32-bit MicroBlaze for a reasonable license fee, and offers the 8-bit Picoblaze at no cost.
+Xilinx offers the 32-bit MicroBlaze and the 8-bit Picoblaze.
 And there are quite a few third party processors.
 The open source opencores website has a number of free CPU cores, such as the AVR that allow you to use industry standard C/C++ compilers.

 Having done a design with MicroBlaze, I would say that the advantages of using a soft core CPU are about evenly offset with various disadvantages.
 While it might seem like it's free to put a CPU into the fabric, there is a substantial learning curve with complex tools such as Xilinx Platform Studio, and you must use a larger more costly FPGA then you could have used without the CPU.
 You also have to study large and complex datasheets for the peripheral IP Cores to figure out all the registers and settings.
 For example, the datasheet for the Xilinx SPI interface is 38 pages long !